 Taking a dip in St. Nino’s Spring.

 Horseback riding is a terrific way to experience a different side of Sighnaghi, away from the old town and immersed in the area’s nature.
 Lost Ridge keeps 15 horses and offers short and full-day rides around the area accompanied by English-speaking guides.
 Tours depart from the ranch in Qedeli, just past Bodbe.
-Contact them in advance to arrange a time.

 Where to eat & drink in Sighnaghi